pwyoon/pwyoon.github.io/_pages/research.md

 During the 2026 NSF REU/RET in Mathematics at California State University, Chico, I worked under the supervision of Guillermo Alesandroni on the dependence and independence of Betti numbers of monomial ideals on the characteristic of the base field.
-With Noah Ripke, I proved that the multigraded, graded, and total Betti numbers of every monomial ideal in five variables are independent of the characteristic.
+With Noah Ripke, we proved that the multigraded, graded, and total Betti numbers of every monomial ideal in five variables are independent of the characteristic.
 Our approach uses reductions to squarefree monomial ideals, Hochster's formula, and